hfoffani/PID-controller/README.md

 ### Algorithm explanation

-**RUBRIC Reflection Criteria 1**
+**RUBRIC Reflection Criteria 1.**
 **Describe the effect each of the P, I, D components had in your implementation.**

-Each of the three hyperparameters P, I and D control the actuator in three different ways:
+Each of the three hyperparameters P, I and D controls the actuator in three different ways:

 The *P (proportional)* control is the main drive.
 In the steering wheel it